What kind of master’s degree should a teacher get? The answer is both complex and simple.

 Teachers regularly voice their concerns regarding low salaries, yet invest more and more of their time acquiring degrees and certifications that don’t add significant income to their paychecks.

-So you want obtaining a masters degree to be worth your time and money.
+So you want to obtain a master’s degree and for it to be worth your time and money.
 This post outlines what kind of master’s degree should a teacher get.

-*Disclaimer: This post represents my opinions and experiences and are for educational purposes only.
+*Disclaimer: This post represents my opinions and experiences and is for educational purposes only.
 I am not a financial advisor, and this post does not represent formal financial advice.

 What kind of master’s degree should a teacher get?